Skip to main contentIBM ST4SD

 • Else

-• A restart it not attempted
+• A restart is not attempted

 If a restart is initiated the st4sd-runtime waits until the restarted task finishes before beginning the above decision process again.